Methods for teaching

 In this method attempts are made to build strong

-personal links between the teacher and
+personal links between the teacher and student so

 that there are no blocks to learning.